MicrosoftDocs/edge-developer/microsoft-edge/visual-studio-code/index.md

 This extensions gives you the ability to launch or attach to both Microsoft Edge \(EdgeHTML\) and Microsoft Edge \(Chromium\).
 For a walkthrough of debugging Microsoft Edge from VS Code and sample `launch.json` configurations, see [Debugger For Microsoft Edge VS Code Extension][VscodeDebuggerEdge].

-![Debugger for Edge VS Code extension in action][ImageDebuggerEdge]
+![Debugger for Edge VS Code extension in action][ImageGifDebuggerEdge]

 ## Elements for Microsoft Edge